CreepNT/VitaLoaderRedux/README.md

 - `AddHardwareDevices.py`
   - Adds several hardware devices in the memory map
   - Useful for reverse engineering of code running without MMU on (SKBL, NSKBL, CMeP binaries)
+- `FixupVLRImportThunks.java`
+  - Renames all function import thunks to the systematic name
+  - This allows linking across modules with the systematic names which are more stable

 #### MeP-c5 support
 - Original idea from [ghidra-mep](https://github.com/xyzz/ghidra-mep) by xyz